ankitwadhwa615/Deep-Agentic-Research-and-Coding-Assistant/README.md

 - Email/password registration and login with JWT authentication.
 - Inline form validation and disabled states for invalid auth input.
-- Password reset endpoint and UI flow.
+- Password-change endpoint plus a password-reset API endpoint.
 - Persistent user sessions using Flutter `shared_preferences`.
 - New conversations, saved sessions, and message history.
 - Research, coding, review, and general-purpose specialist agents.
 - Delegation status updates during agent execution.
-- Streaming responses on native platforms.
+- Server-Sent Events (SSE) responses with live delegation status in the Flutter client.
-- Standard JSON chat fallback for Flutter Web.
+- A non-streaming JSON chat endpoint for integrations or clients that do not use SSE.
-- Upload support for text files, PDFs, DOCX files, and images.
+- Upload support for UTF-8 text-based files, PDFs, and images.
 - Image previews in chat and direct vision-model analysis.
 - Lightweight Markdown-style rendering for headings, bold, italics, bullets, and dividers.
 - SQLite persistence for users, sessions, messages, and uploads.